studyathome-internationally/hub/docs/studyathome/about.md

   * [Sharing of eLearning courses](../e-learning-sharing/) between partner universities
 * **AsTeRICS eLearning**
   * [AsTeRICS Webpage](https://www.asterics.eu): Development of a new responsive and accessible web page for AsTeRICS users and developers.
-  * [AsTeRICS eLearning course](../courses/asterics-assistive-technologies/): Creation of an eLearning course for AsTeRICS developers.
+  * [Assistive Technologies eLearning course](../courses/assistive-technologies-basics/): Creation of an eLearning course about the bascis of Assistive Technologies and AsTeRICS.
 * **International Summer School for AT and SH**
 * **Competence network with partner universities in the area of AT and SH**
   * Visiting partner sites